 - The remaining 55 themes will be re-evaluated in survey round 2 including 8 themes indicated as unclear in round 1 and alongside 10 new themes generated by panellists in Delphi round 1.

 Delphi round 2 survey

-The Delphi round 2 survey was launched on 14 July 2020.
-Round 2 will re-evaluate the remaining 55 themes alongside 8 themes indicated as unclear in the first round and 10 new themes generated by panellists in Round 1.
+The Delphi Round 2 survey re-evaluated the remaining 55 themes including 8 themes indicated as unclear in the first round and the 10 new themes generated by panellists in Round 1.
 For the purposes of Round 2, themes were scored using a nominal scale [yes/no] for both classifications; relevance and clarity.
 There were a total of 222 panellists participating in Round 2.

-The final stage in the process seeks to ratify and validate the proposed Essential Research Skills Training Curriculum through a WHO-TDR-led workshop.
+The final stage in the process seeks to ratify and validate the proposed Essential Research Skills Training Curriculum through a Stakeholder Review WHO-TDR-led workshop.

 The aim of this workshop is to consider the results of the Delphi study, to: